luiscoco/AZ-104-Azure-IT-Administrator-Renew_Certificate/README.md

 You need to ensure that you can run Image1 in VM1.

-What should you install in VM1?
+What should you install in VM1?.
 Select only one answer.

-Azure Portal
+- Azure Portal

-Docker
+- Docker

-Hyper-V role
+- Hyper-V role

-.NET Framework 4.7
+- .NET Framework 4.7

-ChatGPT
+**Answer**

 To run a container image (such as Image1 stored in an Azure container registry) on a Windows Server 2022 Azure virtual machine (VM1), you need container runtime software that can manage and run container images.

 Docker is the most widely used container runtime, enabling you to create, deploy, and run containers on a single operating system kernel.

-Here's why Docker is the correct choice:
+Here's why **Docker is the correct choice:

-Azure Portal is a web-based management console for Azure services and cannot be installed on a VM to run container images.
+**Azure Portal** is a web-based management console for Azure services and cannot be installed on a VM to run container images.

-Docker provides the necessary runtime environment to run containers.
+**Docker** provides the necessary runtime environment to run containers.

 It allows you to pull container images from a container registry (like Azure Container Registry) and run them on your VM.

-Hyper-V role is used to create and manage virtual machines.
+**Hyper-V** role is used to create and manage virtual machines.
 While containers can run on virtual machines, Hyper-V itself is not required to run containers.

 Containers and virtual machines serve different purposes and have different use cases.

-.NET Framework 4.7 is a software framework developed by Microsoft that runs primarily on Microsoft Windows.
+**.NET Framework 4.7** is a software framework developed by Microsoft that runs primarily on Microsoft Windows.

 It is not required for running containerized applications unless the container specifically requires it to run a .NET application.

 Therefore, the correct software to install on VM1 to ensure you can run Image1 is:

-Docker
+**Docker**

 ## Question 6

 You have Azure subscription that includes virtual network with following subnets:

 Subnet1, which has connected virtual machine

 Subnet2, which has connected web app

 Subnet3, which has deployed container instance

 You plan to deploy container instance named container1.

-To which subnets can you deploy container1?
+To which subnets can you deploy container1?.
 Select only one answer.

-Subnet1 and Subnet3 only
+- Subnet1 and Subnet3 only

-Subnet1, Subnet2 and Subnet3
+- Subnet1, Subnet2 and Subnet3

-Subnet2 and Subnet3 only
+- Subnet2 and Subnet3 only

-Subnet3 only
+- Subnet3 only

-ChatGPT
+**Answer**

 Azure Container Instances (ACI) can be deployed into a virtual network, allowing the containers to communicate with other resources in the virtual network securely.

 However, Azure Container Instances deployment in a virtual network has specific requirements and limitations.

 One key limitation to note is that not all types of resources can coexist in the same subnet due to potential conflicts in networking and resource management.

 Given the options:

-Subnet1, which has a connected virtual machine.
+**Subnet1**, which has a connected virtual machine.
 It's possible to deploy container instances in the same virtual network as virtual machines, but typically they should be in separate subnets to avoid any network conflict and to adhere to best practices for network segmentation and management.

-Subnet2, which has a connected web app.
+**Subnet2**, which has a connected web app.
 Azure Web Apps (part of Azure App Service) do not deploy directly into a subnet of a virtual network in the same way virtual machines or container instances do.
 Instead, they can integrate with a virtual network through service endpoints or private endpoints.
 This means the presence of a web app does not inherently block a subnet from being used by container instances, but the details of how the web app is connected might influence the decision.

-Subnet3, which has a deployed container instance.
+**Subnet3**, which has a deployed container instance.
 This indicates that the subnet is already configured to support container instances, making it a suitable location for deploying additional container instances.

 Considering Azure's best practices and the goal of minimizing deployment issues, the most straightforward and conflict-free option for deploying additional container instances would be in subnets already known to support them, assuming there is available address space and no conflicting network policies.

 Therefore, the correct answer, based on the provided information and Azure networking practices, would be:

-Subnet3 only
+**Subnet3 only**

 This choice is made with the understanding that Subnet3 is already configured and proven to support container instances, making it the safest choice for additional deployments without more specific details on the network setup and policies in place for Subnet1 and Subnet2.